SetaSimo/BlazorDrop/README.md

 ## Loading Indicator Components

-`BlazorDropCircularProgressBar `  and `BlazorDropLinearProgressBar ` are a lightweight, reusable components that renders a Material-style loading bar used by `BlazorDropSelect` to indicate asynchronous data loading.
+`BlazorDropCircularProgressBar `  and `BlazorDropLinearProgressBar ` are a lightweight, reusable components that renders a Material-style loading bar to indicate asynchronous data loading.

 ### Parameters